folbricht/desync/README.md

 - Allows FUSE mounting of blob indexes
 - S3 protocol support to access chunk stores for read operations and some some commands that write chunks
 - Stores and retrieves index files from remote index stores such as HTTP, SFTP and S3
+- Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)

 ## Parallel chunking
 One of the significant differences to casync is that desync attempts to make chunking faster by utilizing more CPU resources, chunking data in parallel.
 Depending on the chosen degree of concurrency, the file is split into N equal parts and each part is chunked independently.
 While the chunking of each part is ongoing, part1 is trying to align with part2, and part3 is trying to align with part4 and so on.
 Alignment is achieved once a common split point is found in the overlapping area.
 If a common split point is found, the process chunking the previous part stops, eg. part1 chunker stops, part2 chunker keeps going until it aligns with part3 and so on until all split points have been found.
 Once all split points have been determined, the file is opened again (N times) to read, compress and store the chunks.
 While in most cases this process achieves significantly reduced chunking times at the cost of CPU, there are edge cases where chunking is only about as fast as upstream casync (with more CPU usage).
 This is the case if no split points can be found in the data between min and max chunk size as is the case if most or all of the file consists of 0-bytes.
 In this situation, the concurrent chunking processes for each part will not align with each other and a lot of effort is wasted.
 The table below shows how the type of data that is being chunked can influence runtime of each operation. `make` refers to the process of chunking, while `extract` refers to re-assembly of blobs from chunks.